niloydebbarma-code/allycat-rag-graprag/README.md

 ## Why the name **AllyCat**?

-Originally AllianceChat, we shortened it to a cat with a baret when we found out that chat means cat in French.
+Originally AllianceChat, we shortened it to AllyCat when we learned chat means cat in French.
 Who doesn't love cats?!

 ## Workflow